thelonesailor/Block_World_Problem/README.md

 	put_down(X):	The robot arm was holding X and will put it on the table. pick_up(X):		The robot arm will pick up X from the table and hold it.

-The state is represented as a list of lists, where each list represents one pile of blocks.
+The state is represented as a list of lists, where each list represents one pile/'tower' of blocks.

 For example, [[y,x],[w,z,u],[v]] represents the state

 	  	u
 	x	z
 	y	w	v

+So, for example to go from state

+		e
+	a 	c 	f
+	b 	d 	g

+to state

+		f
+	a	c 	b
+	g	d 	e